apache/flink/docs/internal_add_operator.md

 Some operations can be implemented as compositions of multiple other operators.
 An example is to implement a *count()* function through a combination of *map* and *aggregate*.

-A simple way to do this is to define a function on the [DataSet](https://github.com/apache/incubator-flink/blob/master/stratosphere-java/src/main/java/eu/stratosphere/api/java/DataSet.java) that calls *map(...)* and *reduce(...)* in turn:
+A simple way to do this is to define a function on the {% gh_link /stratosphere-java/src/main/java/eu/stratosphere/api/java/DataSet.java "DataSet" %} that calls *map(...)* and *reduce(...)* in turn:
 ```
 public DataSet<Long> count() {
     return this.map(new MapFunction<T, Long>() {